rayon-rs/rayon/src/scope/future/README.md

   the `Registry` from being dropped.
 In particular, this doesn't prevent the threads in a registry from terminating while the future is unscheduled etc (though other fields in the future do).
-- The `counter` field is a `*const CountLatch`, but the idea is that when the future is created one "count" on this `CountLatch` is allocated for the future.
-Once the future has finished executing completely (and hence its data is ready), this count will be released.
-Typically, this `counter` is pointing at the `CountLatch` associated with a call to `scope()`, and hence also the latch that keeps the scope from ending.
-This has an interesting relationship to the future `F`, as the type `F` is only valid during the call to `scope()` (i.e., it may have references into the stack which become invalidated once `scope()` returns).
+- The `scope` field is a `*const Scope<'scope>`, and the idea is that when the future is created one job is allocated for this future in the scope.
+Once the future has finished executing completely (and hence its data is ready), this count will be marked as completed.
+Until this time, the scope will not terminate.
+This has an interesting relationship to the future `F`, as the type `F` is known to be valid for *at least* the call to `scope()` (i.e., we know that it outlives `'scope`, though that is all we know; it may have references into the stack which become invalidated once `scope()` returns).
   - All of our data of type `F` is stored in the field `spawn` (not shown here).
-This field is always set to `None` before the counter is decremented.
+This field is always set to `None` before the scope counter is decremented.
 See the section on lifetime safety for more details.
 - The `unpark` and `self` fields both store an `Arc` which is actually this same future.
 Thus the future has a ref count cycle (two of